-Fifty Norwegian acts played at the festival and at the Øyanatt club sessions (held in central Oslo venues after each night).
-I didn’t see them all but here’s what I liked most:
+Fifty Norwegian acts played at the festival and at the Øyanatt club sessions (held in central Oslo each night).
+Here’s who I liked most:

 Stein Torleif Bjella